reidlaitinen/dps-react-assessment/notes.md

   Beers component infinite scroll works
   Show labels if they have them, icons if not
   Click a row & get a modal that shows beer info
+    - modal shows labels if present, icon if not

+remarks:
+  - why do I have to check presence of .styles before I can use any of it?

 TODOS (Little)
-  + Finish beer info modal info / styling
+  + Finish beer info modal info / styling / layout
+    - ABV, IBUs, etc _below_ description
+  + Fix beer list table header alignment
+  + Fix beer modal alignment
+    - too high up. closeIcon shows up with its head cut off
+  + ABV min/max avg if ABV not specified
+    - duh, just use a helper method... getAbv(entry)

+TODOS (Medium)
   + Setup Breweries / info
     - use cards instead of list?
-  + Fix beer list table header alignment
-  + Fix modal alignment
-  + ABV min/max avg if ABV not specified

 TODOS (Big)
   + Beer name search